 Marijus Strončikas (born in 1974) - Member of the Board of APB Apranga since 30 April 2010.
 Education: Kaunas Technical University, Faculty of Informatics, master of IT Science.
-He has no Company shares.
+He has 4 450 shares of the Company, representing 0.01% of the share capital and votes.